Moduli of flat connections in positive characteristic: Geometric Langlands in positive characteristic

 where $h$ denotes the genus of $X$.
 This assumption is required to apply Arinkin's results, as we will explain in Theorem \ref{thm:parinkin} and Lemma \ref{lemma:genus}.
 Moreover this equivalence can be shown to intertwine the Hecke operator with a multiplication operator.

-Corollary \ref{cor:Langlands} emphasizes the similarity of autoduality phenomena of the Hitchin system (the classical limit) with the geometric Langlands programme.
-It provides another example for the philosophy that \emph{quantum} statements become \emph{almost classical} when specialized to positive characteristic.
+Corollary \ref{cor:Langlands} emphasises the similarity of autoduality phenomena of the Hitchin system (the classical limit) with the geometric Langlands programme.
+It provides another example for the philosophy that \emph{quantum} statements become \emph{almost classical} when specialised to positive characteristic.

+From now on abandon the context of orbicurves, and will assume that $X$ is a smooth projective curve defined over $k$.
+We do not know if the proofs of Theorem \ref{thm:Hecke} and Lemma \ref{lemma:planar} which rely on \cite{MR1658220} generalise straight-forwardly to the orbicurve setting.